gaurav1780/comp1010practicalClassMaterial/week 01 - introduction/workshopIntroduction.md

 ## DEFINING A FUNCTION

 1. Write a function that when passed an integer, return `true` if it is even (divisible by 2), and `false` otherwise.
-2. Write a function that when passed an integer and a boolean, returns:
+2. Write a function that when passed an integer and a boolean,

-    - the square of the integer if the boolean value is `true`
+    	- if the boolean value is `true`, return the square of the integer
+	- if the boolean value is `false`,
-		- the integer itself, if the boolean value is `false` and the integer is positive
+		- if the integer is positive, return the integer itself
-		- negative of the integer, if the boolean value is `false` and the integer is not positive
+		- if the integer is positive, return negative of the integer

 ## STORAGE OF ARRAYS